 If we instead consider separation in the Poisson model, we can simply focus on cases where either the original observation has a conditional mean of $0$ or the artificially created observation has a conditional mean of $0$.
 In the former case, it is obvious there is separation in either model.
-In the latter case, we must have that $\delta_{i}=-\infty$, which can only be true if $l(\beta)$ is increasing as $x_{i}\beta\rightarrow\infty$, implying $y_{i,1}$ is separated in the original Logit model.
+In the latter case, we must have that $\delta_{i}=-\infty$, which can only be true if $l(\beta)$ is increasing as $x_{i}\beta\rightarrow\infty$, implying $y_{i,1}$ is separated in the original logit model.

-Finally, the conditions for a binary choice model to be separated depend only on the configuration of the data and do not depend on the specific choice of model (e.g., Probit vs. Logit).
-Therefore, the Poisson model described above can be used to check for separation in any conceivable GLM binary choice model for which the individual likelihood function is bounded from above, not just the Logit model. $\blacksquare$
+Finally, the conditions for a binary outcome model to be separated depend only on the configuration of the data and do not depend on the specific choice of model (e.g., logit vs. probit).
+Therefore, the Poisson model described above can be used to check for separation in any conceivable GLM binary outcome model for which the individual likelihood function is bounded from above, not just the logit model. {}$\blacksquare$